njaga/colorfusion/README.md

 2. Set colors for the grid and its cells.
 3. Generate the grid HTML and Tailwind CSS code.

+### Tailwind Code Visualizer

+1. Enter your Tailwind CSS code.
+2. The tool visualizes the code, showing how it translates to HTML and CSS.

 ## 🛠️ Tech Stack

 - [React](https://reactjs.org/) - UI library